turingschool/launch-curriculum/module5/lessons/Week3/Authentication.md

 When I create a new message
 Then my email address shows up on the Messages index, next to that message.
 ```

+**Step One**: Psuedo-code / plan the changes that you will need to make.
+Take about 10 minutes for this, and then we will come together to discuss.
+**Step Two**: Implement your plan!

 </section>